Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: The Model

 (C) The parameters $\beta_1$ and $\beta_2$ are dimensionless semi-saturation constants measured against the prey's carrying capacity.
 We will assume that both predators are efficient, and hence they will reach the half of their maximum predation rates before the prey population reaches its carrying capacity, thus yielding $0< \beta_1,\beta_2<1$.

 (D) The parameters $\alpha_{12}$ and $\alpha_{21}$ are dimensionless interspecific competition coefficients measuring the interference effect of $Z$ on $Y$ and of $Y$ on $Z$ respectively.
-We will assume that the effect of interference on the growth rate does not exceed the intrinsic growth rate of the species, yielding $0<\alpha_{12},\alpha_{21}<1$.
+We will assume that the maximum interference effect of one species on the other does not exceed the intrinsic growth rate of the other species, yielding $0<\alpha_{12},\alpha_{21}<1$.

 Under the assumptions (A)-(D), system $(\ref{nondim1})$ transforms to a singular perturbed system of equations with two time scales, where the prey exhibits fast dynamics and the predators exhibit slow dynamics.